75lb/file-set/README.md

 [![Dependency Status](https://david-dm.org/75lb/file-set.svg)](https://david-dm.org/75lb/file-set)

 #file-set
-Exports a single contructor taking a list of file patterns as input, returning a `file-set` instance containing the expanded patterns split into separate lists of `files`, `dirs` and `notExisting`.
+Exports a contructor taking a list of file patterns as input, returning a `file-set` instance containing the expanded patterns split into separate lists of `files`, `dirs` and `notExisting`.

 ##Install
 ```sh